mtkelleher/phg_v2_analysis/README.md

 - Tested on a 1.7 GB merged parent VCF (37 parents, 16 million variants) with 2,000 imputed samples.
 - Max RAM usage: ~70 GB.
 - Runtime: ~6 hours on a high-memory server.

-> Including the reference sample name is optional.
-If not using it, provide a placeholder via `--reference_sample_name` that does not appear in the hVCFs.